A guide to getting the kids back to school

 And while the rules are there for a reason, we’re pretty sure there are grey areas where you and your kids can add a bit of personality.

 Socks are a great way to sneak in some colour to an otherwise bland uniform.
-Treat them to a pair featuring their favourite superhero or add some cheeky humour with the Minions.
+Treat them to a pair featuring their favourite characters.

 Remember, by helping them do this, you get to control how much variation is added, not them.